jonaseck2/mysql-backup-gcsfuse-kubernetes-cronjob/README.md

-# mongodb-backup
+# mysql-backup-gcsfuse

-This image runs mongodump to backup data using cronjob to folder `/backup` mounted from a google store bucket using gcsfuse
+This image runs mysqldump to backup data using cronjob to folder `/backup` mounted from a google store bucket using gcsfuse

 Heavily influenced by [tutumcloud/mongodb-backup](github.com/tutumcloud/mongodb-backup) and [Requilence/mongodb-backup](github.com/Requilence/mongodb-backup)